QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Bosonic Environments

 In \figref{fig9} we show the fitting for the same parameters as \figref{fig8} using $k_R=k_I =3$ terms, as well as the reconstructed power spectrum.
 One can see that at negative frequencies this fit has some residual oscillations, which may lead to some small error in the dynamics.
 In both spectrum and correlation function fitting, it is important to restrain the fitting parameters to some degree, as arbitrary parameters can make achieving convergence in the resulting HEOM simulation difficult.

 We compare the results of both approaches in \figref{fig7} for parameters close to \figref{fig2}, except with slightly narrower bath and longer time-scales.
-More importantly, for the spectral density decomposition, we employ a terminator to compensate for the relatively low truncation of the Matsubara terms (see \figref{fig8}).
-In this plot we see that both approaches qualitatively produce the same system dynamics, but with some small deviation for long-times.
-In all cases we use a standard least-squares algorithm for the fitting procedure.
+More importantly, for the spectral density decomposition, we employ a terminator to compensate for the relatively low truncation of the Matsubara terms (see \figref{fig8}). { The number of ADOs, and hence numerical cost, with the correlation fitting method is $2(k_R+k_I)$ .
+For the spectral density fitting each $k_J$ term adds two exponents for the non-Matsubara term, and a single exponent for each matsubara term.
+Hence the number of exponents is $k_J(2 + N_K)$.
+In \figref{fig7} we see that $k_R=k_I=3$ gives comparable results to $k_J=3, N_k=1$ ($N_k=0$ performs badly and is not shown), implying similar numerical cost for approximately the same accuracy in this case (with slightly less exponents needed for the spectral fitting approach).